 2) Logs published by AWS services.
 Currently, more than 30 AWS services publish logs to CloudWatch.
 They include Amazon API Gateway, AWS Lambda, AWS CloudTrail, and many others.

 3) Custom logs.
-These are logs from your own application and on-premises resources.
+These are logs from your own application and on-premises resources, and from other clouds.

 You can use AWS Systems Manager to install a CloudWatch Agent, or you can use the PutLogData API action to easily publish logs.

 Collect and aggregate infrastructure and application metrics